alexkisielewicz/home-library-app/README.md

 ##   Bugs/known issues

 - <b>Issue #1:</b> During the edit I made indentation error and misplaced last "break" instruction of the code presented on screenshot below.
 That caused infinite loop to work in the backgroud without any terminal output.
 It was a major issue as all main program features generated an Google Sheets API error code 429 - "To many requests HTTP status code response".
 I thought that I exeeded Google Sheets Quoata per user/per minute/per project but after checking logs and quotas in Google Cloud Console I knew that something else caused an error.
 I finally managed to find the mistake.
 It wasn't obvious as function was meant to work "in the bacground" without any terminal output as long as there are records in database.
-Database wasn't ampty at that time so the message hasn't been shown.
+Database wasn't empty at that time so the message hasn't been printed in the terminal.

-- <b>Solution:</b> Putting "break" instruction in the correct place, that allows to quit the while loop.
+- <b>Solution:</b> Putting "break" instruction in the correct place, that allows to "escape" from the while loop.

 ![bug1](docs/img/bug1.png)

 - <b>Issue #2:</b> During manual testing there was a bug found.
 Terminal output (red warning message on the screenshot) wasn't displayed as intended.

 - <b>Solution:</b> Line break character was put in correct place.

 ![bug2](docs/img/bug2.png)